 Mouthwatering Mango Facts

-The United States doesn’t even produce 1 million metric tons of mangoes every year.
+The United States produces a little over 1 million metric tons of mangoes every year.
 Because mango trees require a tropical climate to thrive, if you find yourself eating a domestic mango, it probably came from Florida, California, Hawaii or Puerto Rico.

 Most of the mangoes eaten in the United States actually come from Mexico, which is the 5th largest producer of mangoes worldwide.
-Over the last 30 years, American imports of mangoes have increased by over 500%!
+Over the last 30 years, American imports of mangoes only have increased!

 *All data courtesy of the UN Food and Agriculture Organization Statistics Division (FAOSTAT)